Fungal Nail Infections – Causes, Signs & Treatment

 Optimising your general foot health

-A simple maintenance routine is the best way of keeping your feet healthy and odour-free.
+A simple maintenance routine is the best way of keeping your feet healthy, including: 4

-Referral: Speak with your pharmacist or podiatrist if you have any concerns
+Referral: Speak with your podiatrist or doctor if you have any concerns.

 Always read the label.
 Follow the directions for use.
 If symptoms persist, talk to your health professional.